Blind Abilities: Finding New Joy Without Denying the Loss: Travel, Adaptation, and Life After Vision Change

 Blind Abilities – the Musical No. 5: When the Screen Spoke Back to Me – Curiosity, Confidence, and Accessible Tech

 Podcast Summary: We return with another Blind Abilities Musical about that first time you heard the screen speak back to you.
 How you dug in an learned about accessibility and use it in the workplace.
 And how the ever changing tech world keeps you on your toes.
-After the music ends, Pete Lane, Christina Covington, Lori Thompson and Jeff Thompson jump back into the studio for a lively, reflective, and thoughtful conversation about accessible...
+After the music ends, Pete, Christina, Lori, and Jeff jump back into the studio for a lively, reflective, and thoughtful conversation about accessible technology and how it has changed...

 Aira Goes Wearable Again: Unlocking Freedom with Meta Glasses